Unified laboratory-frame analysis of atomic gravitational-wave sensors: Principles of gravitational-wave sensitivity

 As a first example for a pulse sequence, we consider the well-known Ramsey sequence~\cite{Ramsey1950} defined by $\lambda_{k,1}=1$ and $\lambda_{k,2}=-1$, where no other pulses are applied.
 The two $\pi/2$ pulses are separated by the interrogation time $T$.
 From this sequence we directly infer the differential phase

 which resembles previous results~\cite{Norcia2017} that focused on clocks placed on geodesic satellites, except for the secular term, which to our knowledge has not been found before.

 Since differential phases still contain the unknown initial phase $\varphi$ of the GW, their fluctuations are the actual quantity of interest.
-Although in realistic analyzes it is defined by more complicated methods connected to actual statistical evaluations,~\cite{Jaranowski1998,Moore2015,Romano2017} for our purposes it suffices to calculate $\phi_{j,\text{S}}^2 = \int_0^{2\pi} \dd \varphi \delta \phi_j^2 / (2\pi)$, i.\,e., to average the squared differential phase over the unknown phase.
-Again assuming $k_\text{G}L \ll 1$ we obtain
+Although in realistic analyses it is defined by more complicated methods connected to actual statistical evaluations,~\cite{Jaranowski1998,Moore2015,Romano2017} for our purpose, it suffices to calculate $\phi_{j,\text{S}}^2 = \int_0^{2\pi} \dd \varphi \delta \phi_j^2 / (2\pi)$, i.\,e., to average the squared differential phase over the unknown phase.
+Again assuming $k_\text{G}L \ll 1$ we obtain for the Ramsey sequence

-for the Ramsey sequence, which yields a sensitivity to GWs to leading order, where the secular term is however still contained.
+which yields a sensitivity to GWs to leading order, where the secular term is, however, still contained.

 Another frequently used technique is the echo sequence,~\cite{Gharavipour2017} which represents an analog to a Mach--Zehnder atom interferometer~\cite{Kasevich1991,Giltner1995,Cronin2009} discussed in detail below.
 It is defined by $\lambda_{k,1}=1$, $\lambda_{k,2}=-2$, and $\lambda_{k,3}=1$, resulting in the phase $\delta \phi_\text{k} = h_+ k_\text{L}L \sum_\ell \lambda_{k,\ell} \cos\Phi_{t_\ell}/2$, from where we observe that the secular term has vanished in contrast to the Ramsey sequence from Eq.~\eqref{eq:RamSignAmpl}.
 We find for the Echo sequence